 This course covers basic knowledge necessary for gaining and maintaining employment.
 Topics include job search skills, work ethic, meeting employer expectations, workplace safety, and human relations.
 Upon completion, students should be able to successfully make the transition from school to work.
+(F. Sp.
+S.)

-WBL 111 Work-Based Learning I (0 10 1) None
+WBL 111 Work-Based Learning I (0 10 1)

 This course provides a work-based learning experience with a college-approved employer in an area related to the student's program of study.
 Emphasis is placed on integrating classroom learning with related work experience.
-Upon completion, students should be able to evaluate career selection, demonstrate employability skills, and satisfactorily perform work-related competencies.
+Upon completion, students should be able to evaluate career selection, demonstrate employability skills, and satisfactorily perform work-related competencies. (on demand)

-WBL 115 Work-Based Learning Seminar I (101)
+WBL 115 Work-Based Learning Seminar I (1 0 1)

-Prerequisites: None Corequisites: WBL 111, WBL 112, WBL 113 or WBL 114 Theories, techniques, and methods observed in the work settings will be discussed.
+Corequisites: WBL 111, WBL 112, WBL 113 or WBL 114 Theories, techniques, and methods observed in the work settings will be discussed.
 Students will integrate ideas related in course work and work-based learning seminar situations.
 This course is designed to coordinate the classroom and industry experience.
-WBL 111 and WBL 115 must be taken the same term.
+WBL 111 and WBL 115 must be taken the same term. (on demand)

-Work-Based Learning II (0 10 1)
+WBL 121 Work-Based Learning II (0 10 1)